ericvelazquez/ETHDenver/README.md

 # ETH Denver Bootcamp

-This project will contain all the projects developed in the ETH Denver Bootcamp.
+This repository will contain all the projects developed in the ETH Denver Bootcamp.